5 Marketing Lessons Learned From Gong’s Super Bowl Ad

 “If their consumer wears sweatpants, they aren’t going to show up wearing a suit and tie!
 It would be condescending and look ridiculous.
 But B2B brands still mostly show up like that.”

 “So the one thing that great B2B brands are starting to do more of right now - is just talking like human beings.”

 This is the second-best lesson we learnt from Gong’s Super Bowl advert:

 If you want to market your brand in the best possible way, you need to open your platforms up for conversation.
 Auto responses and copy/paste messaging are just not going to fly anymore - not if you want to build a great brand that gets people posting about you like this:

 So stop worrying about perfection and start jumping on what your followers care about in the here and now.
-Engage on social media, create campaigns that reflect your support for the causes your buyers care about and be real.
+Engage on social media; create campaigns that reflect your support for the causes your buyers care about.
+Lastly, be real!

 Brands that don’t do this will be left behind and overlooked; brands that do are going to be celebrated with more opportunities, a greater following and increased customer loyalty.

 These are factors Udi had to consider when creating the Super Bowl advert: